banyanlogic/website/BL4.0-reference.md

 C-SALF is a self-organizing operating framework developed to run a $3M enterprise team — 10 staff, 10 contractors, 3 continents.
 Not designed for a market.
 Formed through 30 years of practice.
 T-Class is the explicit, teachable form of T-shaped skills development classes Srini already taught — from Business Canvas to traceable ROI dashboards.
 CLAAS names the upskilling dimensions that matter in this era.
 One person’s selection.
 Honest about that.

+**CLAAS · Canonical 2026 Definition**

+C = Cyber: NFR umbrella covering Resilience · Performance · Capacity · Security · Administrability.
+Architecture is the implementation layer that realizes these NFRs — not a standalone dimension.
+L = Lean.
+A = Agile.
+A = Automation: the full non-human intelligence spectrum (Programming→Robotics→AI) — the 2026 correction that explicitly names beyond RPA.
+S = at Scale.
+Five upskilling dimensions forming the BL delivery competency model.
+T3A Q3 curriculum covers all 5 dimensions across 9 quantums.

+**C-SALF · Canonical 2026 Definition**

+C = two layers: (1) Cyber: Resilience · Performance · Capacity · Security · Administrability; (2) Communications & Connections = HUMS itself — the central axle of C-SALF.
+HUMS is not adjacent to C-SALF; it is the axle.
+A = Agile.
+L = Lean.
+F = Frameworks.

+S = 6 story types (canonical): Compliance · Security · Architecture · Lean · Feature · Foundation.
+Every BVS document captures all six in parallel — not sequentially, not optionally.
+Six lenses on one requirement, not six documents.

 T-shaped is the organizational research target state — not a BL invention.
 Deep vertical bar in your domain.
 Broad horizontal bar across the whole lifecycle.
 The horizontal bar is what most practitioners are missing: the capacity to hold the entire relay in mind while running your own leg.
 C-SALF is one practical visualization of what that looks like in action.
 One of many possible.
 The relay is the instrument.
 The content adapts to the domain.

 The framework improves only through the humans who use it.
 Human-in-the-loop is not a safety net for weak AI — it is the only empirically valid mechanism for improving any framework, any question set, any learning material so that humans can leverage systemic thinking even when their education never trained them that way.
 Every CLAAS Conversations (1st & 3rd Sundays · practitioners) · OnRamp (2nd & 4th Sundays · Citizen Automators) session, every T-Class artifact evaluation, every person who takes the assessment and recognizes a signal from a domain the question did not anticipate — each is a human in the loop making the framework more complete.
 The AI is the pencil.
 The human is the hand.
 The framework is what the hand learns to draw over time.